 Since 2008, Pornokitsch has been gleefully chatting about geek culture - with a focus on books, movies, games, comics and television.
-Our mission is to treat genre fiction seriously and examine it thoroughly, for better or for worse.
+Our mission is to treat genre seriously and examine it thoroughly, for better or for worse.
 And to have fun doing so.

 Pornokitsch is edited by Anne C. Perry and Jared Shurin.

-Our regular contributors include Rebecca Levene, Jon Morgan, Molly Tanzer, Mahvesh Murad, Rob Berg, David Bryher and Magnus Anderson, and other guests have included Lizzie Barrett, Den Patrick, Andrew Liptak, Renay, Tom Pollock, Kameron Hurley, Sarah Lotz, James Smythe and Harry Markov.
+Our regular contributors are Rebecca Levene, Jon Morgan, Molly Tanzer, Mahvesh Murad, David Bryher and Magnus Anderson.

 Pornokitsch was a finalist for the 2011 BSFA Awards for Non-Fiction, the winner of the 2013 British Fantasy Awards for Non-Fiction and a finalist for the 2014 Hugo Award for Best Fanzine.
 Editors Anne Perry and Jared Shurin were selected to the h.club100 (for "innovators and pioneers in the creative industries") in 2013.

 Founded in 2009, The Kitschies - which rewards intelligent, progressive and entertaining fiction containing speculative or fantastic elements.
 Judging categories include novel, debut, digital narrative, and cover art.

-We are no longer involved in the administration of the prize or its judging process.
-The current prize director is Glen Mehn, and all questions about the prize should be directed to him at submissions [at] thekitschies.com.
+As of February 2014, we are no longer involved in the administration or direction of the prize or its judging process.
+The Kitschies' current prize director is Glen Mehn, and all questions about the prize should be directed to him at submissions [at] thekitschies.com.

 Caveats & Fine Print